 Understanding Ketosis and the Ketogenic Diet

-In layman’s terms, the ketogenic diet involves dramatically reducing the amount of carbs you consume while replacing those calories with fat.
-This reduction in carbs puts your body in a metabolic state called ketosis.
+In layman’s terms, the ketogenic diet involves dramatically reducing the amount of carbs you consume while replacing those missing calories with those you get from fats.
+This reduction in carbs puts your body into a metabolic state called “Ketosis” (Healthline).

 Ketosis is a natural metabolic state where fat provides most of the fuel for the body.
 Fat is used as fuel when there is limited available glucose, which the body prefers to use for energy.
-In order to achieve ketosis, people need to consume less than 50 grams of carbs per day.
-In some cases, people need consume even fewer carbs than that throughout the day to reach ketosis.
+To properly achieve ketosis, you need to consume less than 50 grams of carbs per day.
+In some cases, certain individuals need to consume even fewer carbs than that throughout the day to reach that state of ketosis.

-To put this in perspective with some popular foods, a Grande Starbucks Latte has 19 carbs.
+Let’s put this in perspective with some popular foods.
+A Grande Starbucks Latte, for instance, has roughly 19 carbs.
 One serving of Chex Mix has 21 carbs.
-Two slices of Sarah Lee’s 45-calorie wheat bread has 18 carbs.
+And just two slices of Sarah Lee’s 45-calorie wheat bread has 18 carbs in total.
 Hopefully, these examples give you an idea of the kinds of foods that are not consistent with the ketogenic diet.
-This diet requires limiting or even removing grains, candy, sugary drinks, legumes, potatoes, and fruit.
+To successfully follow this diet, you need to limit or even remove grains, candies, sugary drinks, legumes, potatoes, and fruits from your daily meals.

-Ketosis has proven effective in weight loss efforts because the low-carb dieting style causes insulin levels to decrease, releasing fatty acids from body fat stores in large amounts.
-These fatty acids are oxidized by the liver and transformed into molecules that can be used as energy for the body.
+Ketosis has proven to be effective in weight loss efforts because the low-carb dieting style causes your insulin levels to decrease, which releases fatty acids from body fat stores in large amounts.
+These fatty acids are then oxidized by the liver and transformed into molecules that can be used as energy for the body.

-There are a couple of different versions of a ketogenic diet that can help you achieve ketosis.
+There are a couple of different versions of a ketogenic diet that can help you achieve ketosis (Everyday Health).
+The include:

-Cyclical - This diet includes refeed days where increased carbs are consumed.
-You might have five ketogenic days and two refeed days.
+Cyclical Keto Diet - This diet includes refeed days where an increased amount of carbs are consumed.
+With this strategy, you might have five ketogenic days and two refeed days in a week.

-Targeted - This version includes an increase in carbs around workouts.
+Targeted Keto Diet - This version emphasizes an increase in carbs around your workouts.

-If you are familiar with looking at your macronutrient intake, this information may be easier to understand than if you have only looked at calories, previously.
+If you are familiar with looking at your macronutrient intake, this information may be easier to understand than if you have only looked at calories.

-Your body gets energy from three key macronutrients - fat, protein, and carbohydrates.
+Your body mainly gets energy from three key macronutrients - fats, proteins, and carbohydrates.
 Each gram of these macronutrients has a caloric value.
-One gram of fat is equivalent to 9 calories, while one gram of a carbohydrate or protein is equivalent to 4 calories each.
-The recommended 2,000 calorie standard ketogenic diet would include 1,500 calories from fat, or 167 grams, 400 calories from protein, or 100 grams of protein, and 100 calories from carbohydrates, or 25 grams.
+For instance, 1 gram of fat is roughly equivalent to 9 calories, while 1 gram of carbohydrates or proteins is equivalent to roughly 4 calories each.
+So, if you follow the recommended 2,000-calorie standard ketogenic diet, each day you’d need 1,500 calories from fat (167 grams), 400 calories from protein (100 grams of protein), and 100 calories from carbohydrates (25 grams).

 Applying The Ketogenic Diet

-Now obviously, this is a high fat dieting style.
-Let’s look at the nutritional breakdown of some of the most common high fat foods we tend to consume when dieting.
+Obviously the keto diet is a high-fat diet.
+As such, it can help to break-down the nutrition of some of the most common high fat foods that we tend to consume when dieting.